mhwgoo/fake_user_agent/README.md

 Supported browsers are: chrome, edge, firefox, safari, and opera.
 Browser name is case insensitive.
 Some other possible spellings of each browser are mapped to the right one (e.g. "ie" -> "edge", "google" -> "chrome").

 It takes < 2s for the first run, including fetching, parsing, and writing cache.

-It only takes < 0.01s starting from the second time by using cache by default.
+It will take less than 0.01s starting from the second time by using cache by default.

 # Usage
 ### As a binary